fabbau/myhamm/README.md

 # State & Todo's
 As it was my first Angular Project, I ran into several issues which caused me some headaches and took some time to accomplish.
 And I'm still hanging on some points.

-So far there is a list, that shows the active jobs.
+So far there is a list(some more styling needed), that shows the active jobs.
 Next to the list is a panel where detailed information on a selected job ***should*** be displayed.
 And this is main **Todo** point.
 - Displying the details of a selected job.

+I tried in few ways, but had no luck so far.

 When this is done some
 - styling on the singel elements

 has to be applied too.

+And finally it would also be nice to have a mobile friendly version.